AlbertCouchy0/Two-Stages_Pipelined_CPU_Design_Based_on_FPGA/README.md

-# Two-Stage Pipelined CPU Using Microprogramme Based on FPGA
+# Two-Stages Pipelined CPU Using Microprogramme Based on FPGA

 ## Project Introduction